European Banking Federation

 17 Jan 2022

-Their ask — The federation argues the true capital impact is significantly higher than the Commission's 6-8% estimate, requesting the output floor be applied only at consolidated level and permanent solutions for unrated corporates and real estate exposures.
+Message — The federation argues the true capital impact is significantly higher than the Commission's 6-8% estimate, requesting the output floor be applied only at consolidated level and permanent solutions for unrated corporates and real estate exposures.
 They want numerous technical standards clearly framed to prevent scope creep beyond Basel Committee intent.123

-How it helps them — This would preserve their current capital buffers and lending capacity without raising additional capital.45
+Why — This would preserve their current capital buffers and lending capacity without raising additional capital.45

-Who loses — Financial system stability loses if banks maintain lower capital buffers than intended by Basel standards.
+Impact — Financial system stability loses if banks maintain lower capital buffers than intended by Basel standards.

 Banking Federation Backs Crypto AML Rules, Seeks Implementation Delay